orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 `.ether/external/@/@clang/@windows/@x86-64/%/0.16.0`
 // Legacy support is @dir top-level and only @/ is used for users.
 Then only @ is a directory name that's not allowed.
+That way we can say the top-level `.ether/external/@/@clang` is the currently checked out version, with all the versions in the `nested @`

 ---